TandoorRecipes/recipes/docs/features/import_export.md

 !!! info "Export"
-    I strongly believe in everyone's right to use their data as they please and therefore want to give you the most possible flexibility with your recipes.
+    I strongly believe in everyone's right to use their data as they please and therefore want to give you the best possible flexibility with your recipes.
     That said for most of the people getting this application running with their recipes is the biggest priority.
     Because of this importing as many formats as possible is prioritized over exporting.
     Exporter for the different formats will follow over time.